Computer-Use Loop

-Build a multi-turn agent loop using the Responses API where you control every step.
+Build a multi-turn loop using the Responses API where you control every step.

-A computer-use agent (CUA) loop is a pattern where you repeatedly send screenshots to a vision model, it decides the next action, and you execute it.
-This guide shows how to build a complete CUA loop using the Responses API.
+A computer-use loop is a pattern where you repeatedly send screenshots to Northstar, the model decides the next action, and you execute it on a cloud computer.
+This guide shows how to build a complete loop using the Responses API.

-Prerequisites: Understand Computers (sessions and actions) and the Responses API (request/response format).
+Prerequisites: Understand Computers (lifecycle and actions) and the Responses API (request/response format).

 The full loop